Frequently asked questions

 How do I find a coach?

-Please contact the Manitoba Horse Council: www.manitobahorsecouncil.ca they have a list or our membership coordinator- Erin Turski at firstname.lastname@example.org
+Please contact the Manitoba Horse Council: www.manitobahorsecouncil.ca they have a list or our membership coordinator- Cate Chant firstname.lastname@example.org

 What is the difference between Gold, Silver & Bronze shows

-The main difference is the amount of prize money as there is no prize money for discover shows and a small amount of prize money at bronze shows.
-Silver and gold shows will have much more.
+The main difference is the amount of prize money as there is no prize money for Discovery shows and a small amount of prize money at Bronze shows.
+Silver and Gold shows will have much more.
 Of course it is therefore more expensive to participate in silver and gold shows.

 What is a division?

-The points accumulated y top 6 riders of each class are counted up and the person with the most over all points wins "champion' and runner up wins 'reserve champion'.
-At year end awards points in each divison are tallied up and the same is done for points over the season.
+The points accumulated by the top 6 riders of each class are counted up and the person with the most over all points wins "Champion' and runner up wins 'Reserve Champion'.
+At year end awards, Points in each divison are tallied up and the same is done for points over the season.

 Do I need to become a member of any other organizations when I become a member of the MHJA?

 To compete at a MHJA show you can take out a temporary membership ( $65/show).
 To compete at Bronze or higher shows you will also need an EC and MHC number or equivalent if you are from another province